 - Scaling costs: Additional users and modules

-A free invoice template can serve as an interim solution, but it does not offer the automation advantages of fully integrated software.
+A free invoice template can serve as a temporary solution, but it does not offer the automation benefits of fully integrated software.

 Implementation and Change Management

-Successful implementation of automated invoicing processes requires structured project management and well-planned change management.
-Employee acceptance and correct system configuration are crucial success factors.
+The successful implementation of automated invoicing processes requires structured project management and well-planned change management.
+Employee acceptance and proper system configuration are critical success factors.

 1. Preparation (4–6 weeks):